-------------------------------------------------------------------------

 this program is meant to be a useful to do conversions based on

-brick of the dataset in question, and a single p-value can be
+brick of the dataset in question, and a p-value (either as single number,

 This program should give equivalent results to other AFNI programs